AlfaKoder/AlfaKoder/README.md

 ### Hello World 👋
-I am a fullstack software engineer from Montenegro, currently living in Germany
+I am a data engineer from Montenegro, currently living in Germany

 <br>
 ## Connect with me